Normal Puberty and Development

 LH and FSH levels should be taken to differentiate between hypogonadotropic hypogonadism and hypergonadotropic hypogonadism.
 Reduced LH in the background of delayed puberty suggests hypogonadotropic hypogonadism.
 Elevated LH in the background of delayed puberty suggests hypergonadotropic hypogonadism, meaning the gonads themselves are not producing sex hormones in response to LH.

 Estradiol or total testosterone should also be drawn to assess gonadal function.
 GnRH-stimulation test may be done if the clinician is unsure if puberty has commenced.
-CDGP and hypogonadotropic hypogonadism has a pre-pubertal response.
+CDGP and hypogonadotropic hypogonadism have a pre-pubertal response.

 IGF-1 should be drawn to assess for growth hormone deficiency, and TSH should also be ordered to check the thyroid.
 To rule out chronic disease, order a CBC, ESR, creatinine, electrolytes, bicarbonate, alkaline phosphatase, albumin, thyrotropin, and free T4.